Merck Manual

 • Ameliorates pulmonary hemodynamic abnormalities

-• Increases exercise tolerance in many patients
+• Increases exercise tolerance in some patients

 Table